DONATE

 Can glaucoma be cured?

-Glaucoma can’t be cured, and vision that has already been lost cannot be restored.
-But further sight loss can be prevented via medication or surgery.
-Each glaucoma patient requires lifelong management for best results.
+Glaucoma can’t be cured, and vision that’s already been lost cannot be restored.
+But medication and surgery can help prevent further sight loss.
+Every patient with glaucoma requires lifelong treatment to manage the condition.

 How is glaucoma treated?

 The most common type of glaucoma is usually treated with eye drops that reduce the pressure in the eye.
-This treatment will need to be continued throughout the person’s life.
+This treatment is highly effective and must be continued throughout the person’s life.

 Surgical staff perform a cataract operation.